openshift-pipelines/pipelines-as-code/README.md

 pipelinesascode.tekton.dev/task: "[git-clone, golang-test, tkn]"
 ```

-You can have multiple lines if you add a `-NUMBER` prefix to the annotation, for example :
+You can have multiple lines if you add a `-NUMBER` suffix to the annotation, for example :

 ```yaml
   pipelinesascode.tekton.dev/task: "[git-clone]"